CalAIM at HPSM

 For detailed information and service-specific eligibility criteria, please see DHCS' Community Supports Policy Guide.

-HPSM offers seven Community Support service options to qualified members through our contracted Community Support providers:
+HPSM offers nine Community Support service options to qualified members through our contracted Community Support providers:

 - Housing Transition Navigation Services*: providing support to include but not limited to advocacy, housing search and coordination of resources based on the member’s individualized needs.